clarkstuth/composer/doc/05-repositories.md

 ### Perforce

 It is possible to connect to and download files from a Perforce server.

-Perforce can be a bit nagging about wanting you to log in when running Composer.
+The Perforce driver will dynamically create Perforce workspaces to download code on the fly.
+These workspaces are deleted after each repository is downloaded in order to reduce bloat.

 It is recommend to log into Perforce in your shell before running any Composer commands.

 Each Perforce depot must be added to the repositories list: